bmesbuildteamucla/bmesbuildteamucla.github.io/workshops/workshop-2--coding-and-arduino/README.md

 * Have the yellow LED turned on, then every 5 seconds turn off the yellow LED and have the red LED flash 10 times.

 #### Activity 3 - LED Button
-* Have the LED light up when the button is pressed down and turn off when not.
+*LED lights up when the button is pressed and turns off when the button is not pressed *Use the Arduino
+*Button and LED should not be in series

 #### Activity 4 - LED Switch
 * Have the LED turn on if off when the button is clicked and turn off if on when the button is clicked (toggle on/off).